Ozzie Albies Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 28th-ranked team ERA across all league pitching staffs (5.13).
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.18).

-- Rockies pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.3 per game).
+- Rockies pitchers combine to give up 91 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Freeland makes the start for the Rockies, his 15th of the season.
-He is 4-7 with a 3.91 ERA and 49 strikeouts in 76 2/3 innings pitched.
+- Lamet gets the start for the Rockies, his fourth of the season.
+He is 1-3 with a 10.80 ERA and 26 strikeouts through 21 2/3 innings pitched.

-- In his last time out on Saturday against the San Diego Padres, the left-hander went five innings, allowing one earned run while surrendering six hits.
+- The right-hander's last time out came on Sunday against the San Diego Padres, when he went five innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.